0xPolygonMiden/compiler/CONTRIBUTING.md

 The release process for the Miden Compiler is managed using the `release-plz` tool.
 The following steps outline the process for creating a new release:

+1. Run `release-plz update` to update the crate versions and generate changelogs.
-1. Create a release PR using the `release-plz release-pr` command.
-This will create a new branch with the release changes (crate versions bumped, changelog generated, etc.).
+2. Create a release PR naming the branch with `release-plz-` suffix (its important to use this suffix to trigger the crate publishing on CI in step 4).
-2. Review the changes in the release PR, commit edits if needed and merge it into the main branch.
+3. Review the changes in the release PR, commit edits if needed and merge it into the main branch.
-3. The CI will automatically run `release-plz release` after the release PR is merged to publish the new versions to crates.io.
+4. The CI will automatically run `release-plz release` after the release PR is merged to publish the new versions to crates.io.
+5. Set a git tag for the published crates to mark the release.

 ### Prerequisites

 Install `release-plz` CLI tool following the instructions [here](https://release-plz.ieni.dev/docs/usage/installation)

 ### Release of the Miden Cargo Extension

-1. Run `release-plz release-pr` in the repo root folder to create a release PR.
+Run the steps outlined above in the `Release Process` section in the repo root folder.

-2. Check and commit edits to the release PR if needed.
-3. Merge the release PR into the main branch.
-4. The CI will automatically run `release-plz release` after the release PR is merged to publish the new versions to crates.io.
+### Release of the Miden SDK

+TBD